dotnet/upgrade-assistant/design/Brainstorming.md

 1. Creates a new csproj (from a template) in a new location.
     1. The template will include references to analyzers and relevant 3rd-party frameworks.
+    1. This could maybe be done with try-convert
-1. Copies source and content to the new location (but only source that is used by the project).
+1. Copies source and content to the new location?
+    1. Should we copy all files or only those used by the csproj?
+        1. Only copying those that are used means we would lose items like readmes, licenses, or other docs that might not be included in the project.
+        1. But copying all could mean copying bin or obj folders if we're not careful.
+    1. Might actually be best to just back stuff up elsewhere and work in-place.
 1. Updates the template project based on the csproj, web.config, and other files in the source.
 1. Applies code fixes preemptively.
 1. Updates appsettings.json with app settings?